 Because we want you to get more Rupiah for your Sterling, there's no commission to pay when you order your Indonesian money here.

-Your Indonesian money delivered to your home for free
+Your Indonesian money delivered to your home

 You can also have it delivered on a Saturday for just a £1.50 charge, as long as you order it at least a day in advance.

 If you come back from Indonesia with any Rupiahs we'll buy them back from you.
 Show us the receipt you were given when you bought them, and we won't charge commission.

 Travel Money at Post Office, so easy it's magic

 The official currency of Indonesia is the Rupiah (abbreviated as Rp).
 It's derived from the Hindustani word rupiyaa that means wrought silver.